pullreminders/enterprise/README.md

 ## Set up your Pull Reminders instance

 Pull Reminders is packaged as a Docker image, made available through our private portal.
+Follow the steps below to set up and launch your Pull Reminders instance.

 1. Make sure your server host has Docker installed
 2. Download the Pull Reminders docker image